 Skin itching: When our skin changes its color or texture due to the change of some conditions is called a rash.
 They occur when we have allergies, take a different medication, use cosmetics, and suffer from various diseases.
-Then skin becomes itchy, bumpy, chapped, scaly or otherwise irritated.
+Then the skin becomes itchy, bumpy, chapped, scaly or otherwise irritated.

-Cause of Skin Itching
+Cause of the Itching on Skin

 Skin itching can be caused due to various reasons most common being in contact with dermatitis.
 Using beauty products or cosmetics, detergent and soaps, some dyes in clothing, chemicals in rubber, elastic, latex, etc also caused Skin itching.